 In this whitepaper, we will discuss why transitioning from BI to advanced analytics is important, and the Nisum approach to helping our clients scale the analytical robustness of their organizations.

-The voraciousness and complexity of data volume, velocity, variety being generated by organizations today, often have the CIO, CAOs, and business heads thinking along the following lines How do I make my BI and data infrastructure and organizations more efficient?
+The voraciousness and complexity of data volume, velocity, the variety being generated by organizations today, often have the CIO, CAOs, and business heads thinking along the following lines How do I make my BI and data infrastructure and organizations more efficient?
 How can we generate more insights from the data?
 Based on these insights, how can we drive greater business impact from actions?

 At Nisum, we advocate a multi-prong approach to address these questions wholistically The key components of this approach are in creating a strong data governance mechanism to ensure robust & scalable BI architecture and using advanced analytics built on this infrastructure to drive greater actionable insights

-In this whitepaper, we will discuss the latter focusing on why transition from BI to advanced analytics is important and the Nisum approach to helping our clients scale the analytical robustness of their organizations
+In this whitepaper, we will discuss the latter focusing on why the transition from BI to advanced analytics is important and the Nisum approach to helping our clients scale the analytical robustness of their organizations

 The Advanced Analytics Imperative